 Tip 2: use your work experience

-Charlotte states: ‘candidates need to give examples of how they have displayed their qualities through work experience, volunteering and mentoring activities.’
+Serena Tulloch, graduate programme adviser at GVA, states: ‘Having industry-related work experience is a very strong way to demonstrate your passion for a property career.’
 If you completed an internship with a commercial firm, you can talk about how you particularly enjoyed the work.
 Conversely, if you completed an internship in residential property you could explain how you think you’d be more drawn to commercial work and use your insights to say why.
+Charlotte affirms: ‘candidates need to give examples of how they displayed their qualities through work experience, volunteering and mentoring activities.’

 - Learn how to sell your work experience to property recruiters